spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/SupportVersions.md

 Here is an overview of the apps that were created and passed the smoke test.

 Another overview will be shown to you what apps are already tested automatically with wdi5 and are therefore tested on a constant basis.

 All the example apps are found in the [`examples`](https://github.com/marianfoo/ui5-cc-spreadsheetimporter/tree/main/examples/packages) folder.
 The test scripts are found in the [`test`](https://github.com/marianfoo/ui5-cc-spreadsheetimporter/tree/main/examples/test) folder.
 More info at [wdi5 tests](./Development/wdi5.md)

+**To summarize: All stable UI5 versions are currently supported (from 1.71).
+Also, 2.0 is already supported, but is still experimental as version 2.0 may still change.**

 ## Apps